Maureen Nisima

 Maureen Nisima (born 30 July 1981 in Bondy, Seine-Saint-Denis) is a French épée fencer, who won the bronze medal at the 2004 Summer Olympics alongside Laura Flessel-Colovic, Hajnalka Kiraly Picot and Sarah Daninthe.

-She also won the silver medal in the épée team event at the 2006 World Fencing Championships after losing to China in the final.
+She won the silver medal in the épée team event at the 2006 World Fencing Championships after losing to China in the final.
 She accomplished this with her teammates Marysa Baradji-Duchene, Hajnalka Kiraly Picot and Laura Flessel-Colovic.

+She also won the gold medal at the 2010 World Fencing Championships in Paris, defeating Emese Szász of Hungary in the final.